ramidem/todoList-vanillaJS/README.md

 - There should be an `li` element for every todo
 - Each `li` element should contain todo text
 - Each `li` element should show completed

+**Version 10 - Click to Delete**

+- There should be a way to create delete buttons
+- There should be a delete button for each todo
+- Each `li` should have an `id` that has the todo position
+- Delete buttons should have access to the todo `id`
+- Clicking delete should update `todoList.todos` and the DOM